 - 10 Noteworthy Moments in U.S. Investigative Journalism, Brookings (October 20, 2014)

-3. ENGAGE: Does Every Citizen Need to be Her or His Own Investigative Journalist?
+3. ENGAGE: How Can Every Citizen Become Her, His, They Own Investigative Journalist?

 On June 17, 1972 a night-time break-in and burglary occurred at the Democratic National Headquarters in the Watergate Hotel in Washington, D.C. - an event which ended up having immense national and historical significance.
 The break-in was done by a group of former FBI and CIA agents called the “Plumbers,” all with strong ties to the Republican Party and committed to the re-election of President Richard M. Nixon.
 The “Plumbers” sought to bug telephones and find political dirt on the Democratic Party.